About the Fijian Language

 That language has changed and splintered over the years into a multitude of different ‘communalects’ now numbering more than 300.
 This is because language divides naturally as people spread out, and there may have been some additional input from more recent immigrants from other islands lying to the west.

 The Fijian ‘communalects’ belong to the enormous Austronesian language family, which means they are related to thousands of other languages spanning the globe from Malagasy in the west to Rapanui (Easter Island) in the east, from Aotearoa (New Zealand) in the south to Hawai’i and Taiwan in the north.
 The family includes such important national languages as Tagalog (Philippines) and Malay.
 After Fiji had been settled, the flow of population continued north and east.
 The languages of Polynesia (such as Māori, Tahitian, Tongan, Samoan and Hawaiian), the language of the tiny island of Rotuma to the north of Fiji, and of course their speakers, all originated in Fiji more than 3000 years ago.
-These relationships can be clearly seen in the following table of selected words.

 The early missionaries had a keen appreciation of the importance of using local language in their work, and by 1840 had already devised an excellent spelling system for Fijian as well as published